Speak Up: Conservation Policy

 Get started by exploring the guide below!

-The lands and waters of North Dakota provide critical habitat for a wide variety of wildlife.
-In fact, our wetlands have earned the state a reputation as “the duck factory of North America” for their role in waterfowl production.
+The lands and waters of North Dakota provide critical habitat for a variety of wildlife.
+In fact, our wetlands are so popular with nesting waterfowl they have earned the state a reputation as “the duck factory of North America.”
 These wetlands, commonly called prairie potholes, are scattered among the vast grasslands that have long been home to an extraordinary number of plant and animal species.
 The natural productivity of our lands and waters has also enabled a robust agriculture economy, with farmers and ranchers producing canola, soybeans, honey, beef and much more.

 The Nature Conservancy strives to advance policy solutions in North Dakota that work for people and nature.
 Just like our conservation efforts on the ground, our policy work is guided by science.

-Science has always helped us plan and implement conservation and also helps us develop recommendations for how to support conservation in the public sector.
-We work in partnership with businesses and industries, with governments from the local, state and national levels, and with North Dakotans from all walks of life to further important conservation work.
+We work in partnership with business and industry, with government leaders at the local, state and national levels, and with North Dakotans from all walks of life to advance conservation.

 Working across borders, aisles and sectors, The Nature Conservancy’s mission is to conserve the lands and waters on which all life depends.
-With a nonpartisan approach, a commitment to science and ongoing collaboration with local partners, we can achieve a future in which nature and people thrive together.
+With a nonpartisan approach and a commitment to collaboration with local partners, we can achieve a future in which nature and people thrive together.
 But we won’t be able to do it without you!

 Get involved by learning more about our policy solutions, discover how you can use your voice to make a difference and speak up for nature with your lawmakers.